skellis46/slipbox/somatics unlimited.md

 - 21 [@smith-2014-pedagogy]
 - 15 [@little-2014-restructuring]

-The Scopus database has an incomplete dataset of JDSP that misses the first five years of the journal.
-But from 2014-2022 Scopus contains 197 JDSP articles, and of these, 13 have 2 citations, 45 have 1 citation, and 105 have 0 citations.
+The Scopus database has an incomplete dataset of JDSP that misses the first five years of the journal (I don't know why).
+But from 2014-2022 Scopus contains 197 JDSP articles, and of these, 13 have been cited twice, 45 have been cited once, and 105 have been cited 0 times.
+That means more than half of the articles published in JDSP between 2014-2022 have never been cited in other research.

+It seems though that these citation data are not peculiar to somatic practices scholarship, and are shared across dance and performance scholarship in general.
+Scopus publishes what it calls a CiteScore, which is the number of citations a journal has divided by the number of articles. [right] JDSP's CiteScore between 2019 and 2022 is [right] currently 0.3 (that's 19 citations from 76 documents).
+Choreographic Practices (a journal I co-edit) [right] has a CiteScore for the same period of 0.4. [right] Performance Research 0.3 and [right] Dance Research 0.2.
+There also seems to be a downward trend in citations from 10 years ago for all these journals.

+In the visual and performing arts the highest CiteScore is for Psychology of Aesthetics, Creativity and the Arts at 8.3 (or 1305 citations from 157 articles).
+Across all disciplines, Scopus's highest rated journal is Ca-A Cancer Journal for Clinicians at 642.9 (69429 citations from 108 documents).

-These numbers might say something about the relative size of our field, but the raw numbers also indicate that we are not engaging in debates within the field.
+To my mind these numbers in dance and performance indicate that we are not engaging in debates within the field.
 If there were such debates these numbers would be higher, and I think the field would be richer for it.

+[right - blank]

 The field would be richer because when we make an academic claim (a claim you make in an argument) it is "considered debatable or up for inquiry" [@nordquist-2020-what n.pag].
 Through debate we make dissent possible, and a research field is only as strong as what it allows to be questioned.
 When asked how to minimise the impact of cognitive biases in human debate, the psychologist Daniel Kahneman said, "protect the dissenters" [@parrish-2020-daniel] by making dissent painless.